marcopelosi/starter-academic/content/authors/admin/index.md

 superuser: true

 # Role/position
-role: PhD Candidate in Finance
+role: Economist

 # Organizations/Affiliations
 organizations:
-- name: London School of Economics
+- name: Bank of Italy
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD Candidate in Finance at the London School of Economics
+bio: I am an Economist at the Bank of Italy and a PhD Candidate in Finance at the London School of Economics

 interests:
 - Household Finance